THVX/chatter-droid.github.io/README.md

 ## My projects

 * Basically, OpenWhitespace is just an interpreter like others.
-But it runs WhiteSpace, an exotic language.
+But it runs WhiteSpace, an esoteric language.
 (Like Brainfuck, Ook, or LOLCODE). 🔭
 * snack is a command line interface that prints thing on the screen. 💬
 * My most precious project is Alpha (or AlphaC++).
 It's a C/C++ library designed for beginners to create a console apps with an esasy syntax.❤️
 * Illusion Browser is a web browser for Android. 👯